-HOW OFTEN CAN YOU USE IT: While it’s important to ease into things in order to let your skin gradually acclimate to the ingredient, it can ultimately be used daily.
+HOW OFTEN CAN YOU USE IT: While it’s important to ease into things to let your skin gradually acclimate to the ingredient, it can ultimately be used daily.

 WORKS WELL WITH: According to Lain, "Retinoids have a synergistic effect with antioxidants such as vitamins C, E, and ferulic acid."
-Pairing any retinoid with a sunscreen is also important, since they can make your skin more susceptible to the sun.
+Pairing any retinoid with sunscreen is also important since it may make your skin more susceptible to the sun.